Qumulo/qacls/README.md

 Run qacls.py to create the desired directory structure and ACLs.

+Run qacls_push.py to push a desired set of ACEs into a directory tree.

 ### EXAMPLES:

 Note that most of the ACL examples result in inheritable ACLs, which will